Swilsonlds/CPlusPlusTutorial/README.md

 # Overview
 The purpose of this project was to familiarize myself with the language of C++ by creating a tutorial that covers the basic concepts and principles of the language.

+NOTE: Please start at the "welcome.md" file, and navigate through the modules in order by using the links at the bottom of each module.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}